matteosimonetti99/Tesi_magistrale/readme.txt

-To install (first time only, windows instructions):
+To install (first time only, windows instructions, run by cmd inside this folder):

 python3.12 -m venv myenv312
 myenv312/bin/activate